commonPlaceC/commonPlaceC/README.md

 ### About me
 - 🎓 I'm a student of MIREA University
-- ☕ Currenly learning new languages, and developing my website
+- ☕ Currently learning new languages, and developing my website
 - ✔️ Facts: i love coffee

 ---